11 Ways You’re Wasting Money at Costco

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Costco is full of fantastic deals that can definitely help you rock your budget.
+Costco's fantastic deals can definitely help you rock your budget.
 But despite the bare bones, everything-still-on-a-pallet warehouse look, the store is absolutely designed to make you spend more money.

 Going for “just” a chicken